Parsifal-M/codebrewblog/content/blog/opa-plugin-backstage/index.md

 ```

-The constructor method takes a Config object as an argument, which is used to initialize the baseUrl property of the class.
-The baseUrl is obtained from the configuration object by calling the config.getString method with the key integrations.opa.baseUrl.
-This allows you to easily configure the URL of the OPA server by setting the integrations.opa.baseUrl property in your Backstage configuration file.
+The above defines an OpaClient class used to interact with an OPA server for the policy evaluation.

-The evaluatePolicy method is used to evaluate an OPA policy given its name and an input object containing data that will be used by the policy to make a decision.
-The method sends a POST request to the OPA server with the policy name and input data in the request body, using the node-fetch library.
+The evaluatePolicy method accepts a policy name and input data.
+It then sends a POST request to the OPA server to evaluate the specified policy.
+If the evaluation is successful, it returns the result as a boolean value.

-If the request is successful (i.e., the response.ok property is true), the method parses the response body as JSON and returns the result property of the JSON object as a boolean value.
-If the request fails (i.e., the response.ok property is false), the method throws an error with a message indicating the failure status.

-This OpaClient class can be used to create instances of OPA clients that can be used throughout your Backstage application to evaluate policies and make authorization decisions.

-I have tested this code locally and it seems to work as expected... as of now.
+I think this is a good start, but I am sure there is a lot of room for improvement, currently we still need to add this to the Backstage permission system, which I will cover in the next post.

 ## Whats Next 🗺

+The next challange is to integrate this into the Backstage permission system (in a `permission.ts` file).
+I have been playing around with this and had some promising results, but I am not yet ready to share them.
+I will update this post when I have something more polished to show!

 - I'd like to make it more modular and configurable.
 - I'd like to add some tests. 🙃